Intellivision Lives!

-Intellivision Lives! is a compilation of over 60 Intellivision video games, originally produced by Mattel Electronics and INTV Corporation between 1978 and 1990.
-Using original game code and software emulation, Intellivision Productions released the first edition in December 1998 on a Windows and Macintosh hybrid CD-ROM.
-A sequel, Intellivision Rocks, was released in 2001 that includes third-party games originally published by Activision and Imagic as well as Mattel Electronics Intellivoice and ECS games.
-Versions of Intellivision Lives! were then released for the PlayStation 2, Xbox, and GameCube by Crave Entertainment.
-In 2010 Virtual Play Games released a Nintendo DS edition.
+Intellivision Lives! is a video game compilation of over 60 Intellivision games, originally produced by Mattel Electronics and INTV Corporation between 1978 and 1990.
+Using original game code and software emulation, Intellivision Productions released the compilation on a Windows and Macintosh hybrid CD-ROM in December 1998.
+Additional versions were then released for the PlayStation 2, Xbox, and GameCube by Crave Entertainment.
+In 2010, Virtual Play Games released a Nintendo DS version.

+Intellivision Productions later published Intellivision Rocks, which includes third-party games originally published by Activision and Imagic, as well as Intellivoice and ECS games.

+Overview

-Some games could not be included due to licensing (e.g. Tron, Lock 'N' Chase, BurgerTime, Loco-Motion, Mission-X, Masters of the Universe, Pac-Man, Dig Dug, Diner, Pole Position, Commando).
-Others such as Advanced Dungeons & Dragons: Cloudy Mountain and Treasure of Tarmin are working prototype versions to avoid trademarked names.
-Licenses such as Major League Baseball, NFL, NBA, NHL, NASL, PGA, US Ski Team, PBA, and The Electric Company were simply dropped from the titles.
-Also included were games never before released and made available for the very first time such as King of the Mountain, Brickout, and Takeover.
+Some games, such as Advanced Dungeons & Dragons: Cloudy Mountain and Treasure of Tarmin use different titles to avoid the trademark.
+Licenses such as MLB, NFL, NBA, and The Electric Company were simply dropped from the titles.
+Also included were games never before released, such as King of the Mountain, Brickout, and Takeover.

-In addition to the games, the Crave Entertainment editions, have several unlockables such as the classic Intellivision commercials.
-The original Windows/Mac edition is a resource for development history, unfinished prototypes, box art, overlays, instructions, hidden features, programmer biographies, and video interviews.
+In addition to the games, the Crave Entertainment releases have several unlockables, such as classic Intellivision commercials.
+The original Windows/Mac version is a resource for development history, unfinished prototypes, box art, overlays, instructions, hidden features, programmer biographies, and video interviews.